foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 | SSD 2     | Samsung EVO 860 Series 1000GB SSD (Games)     |
 | Monitor   | LG 27GL850-B UltraGear 1440p @144Hz           |

-> I have since upgraded my GPU to a ridiculous RTX 3080 which is certainly NOT required to play WTP at a stable frame rate.
+> I have since upgraded to an i7 10700k and RTX 3080 which is certainly NOT required to play WTP at a stable frame rate.